Board of Trustees

 Eric Snyder, DNP, APRN-CNP

-MSN from Kent state in 2012 and DNP from Otterbein in 2015
+MSN from Kent State in 2012, DNP from Otterbein in 2015

 Eric Snyder is a Nurse Practitioner board certified in acute care and cardiovascular medicine who partners with Twin City Medical Center in Dennison Ohio which is a part of Trinity Health System and CommonSpirit Health nationally.
 Eric provides coordination of an APRN staffed hospitalist program he conceptualized and operationalized in 2016 to the community that is served by their critical access facility.
 After spending nearly 24 years in healthcare, from working as a nurse’s aide to serving as a past medical staff president and current medical executive committee member, Eric has experienced the delivery of healthcare from many different perspectives.